mor3s/P5.js/README.md

 ======================

 In this readme file, I will link all the algorithms that I code with the p5.js librarie on p5.js Web Editor.
-Most of these algorithms are based on coding train videos <https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw> (please check the chanel this guy is amazing ! )
+Most of these algorithms are based on coding train videos <https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw> (please check the chanel this guy is amazing ! ) yay !

 -------------------------------------------------------------------------